Fence Installation Cost

 Replacing the fence panels is usually quite straightforward for a professional:

-- If the fence posts are concrete, they'll just need to slide the old panels out and put the new panels in.
+- If the posts are made of concrete, they'll just need to slide the old panels out and put the new panels in.

-- If the posts are timber, they'll need to remove the nails or screws that have been used to hold the panels on.
+- If you have timber fence posts, they'll need to remove the nails or screws that have been used to hold the panels on.
 They'll then attach your new fence panels to the posts.

-Sometimes fence panels need to be repaired or replaced because the gravel board, the bottom rail, has become rotten.
+Sometimes fence panels need to be repaired or replaced because the gravel board, or the bottom of the rail fencing has become rotten.

-If that's the case, then it might be possible to salvage the panel - which are more expensive than the gravel boards.
-As long as the rot is only in the bottom rail, you can remove the slats from the rail and replace it.
+If that's the case, then it might be possible to salvage the panels themselves to re-use.
+As long as the rot is only in the bottom rail, you can remove the slatted fence panels from the rail fencing and re-use them.

 If you take this path, ensure that the rest of the panels are checked for rot.
 Also, make sure to treat the fence with a protective layer of sealant or fencing paint.